mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	The trees were transforming as he ventured into the dark.
 From giant pillars of reflected fire to silent phantoms looming in the dark.
 The darkness often led him into trees, discovered only by the sudden absence of echoes.
 He searched for any faint sign of a horizon through the darkness, but none was visible.
 His feet began to belabor him, and his mind raced with imaginings of being found and killed by lurkers in the dark, or just getting lost and dying in that impenetrable black.
 Slowing to avoid hitting anything, he looked upward toward the sky to search for the red dots that he had seen up in the treetops with Linyu, but the sky was obscured by the treetops.

-	*"Lin...Lin..."* Setre's murmurs passed through the ears of his mind, and confused him even more. *Was Setre hallucinating something about Linyu?
-I haven't heard from hae.
-I am pretty far from them now, though.*
+	*"Lin...Lin..."* Setre's murmurs passed through the ears of his mind, and confused him even more. *Was Setre hallucinating?
+I haven't heard anything on the listener.
+But I am pretty far from them now.*

 	He whispered to the darkness in broken phrases, "Casra...
 Linyu needs you...
 This place needs you..." but his words were swallowed with the sound of leaves rustling far above.
 A chilly humidity had taken over the air, mingling with the smell of dead pine needles and ice hanging on his breath, and.
 Salt. *I must be near the shore.* Drawing a few deep breaths, he recommitted his mind and started running again.